Zealousideal/BrainF_Learn/readme.md

 ## 🚀 Features

 - Intuitive and aesthetic UI with tab-based navigation.
-- In-browser Brainfuck code execution.
+- In-browser BrainF*ck code execution.
 - Built-in code snippets from beginner to advanced levels.
 - One-click load snippet to Playground.
 - Fully responsive and beginner-friendly.